Boards and Annual Conference Venues

 JUNE 1, 2016

 10-20 years ago, we saw conferences grow both in numbers and maturity.
 These days, our society, our culture and our conferences change.
 Outdated Ineffective Conference Ideas That We Think Worked A Decade Ago.
-What got you to your current conference status won’t get you there in the future!
-Nor do they see the conference as the sole source for networking for their tribe.
+The annual conference just doesn’t cross their mind.

 3 Things Your Conference Attendees Want to Do on Their Phones [Research]